philbooth/complexity-report/README.md

 The returned report is an object that contains properties detailing the complexity of each function from the source code.
+There is also
+a maintainability index
-There is also an aggregate complexity score for the source in its entirety.
+as well as aggregate complexity metrics for the source in its entirety.

 ## Development